SimmsRyan97/PlayTime/README.md

 ## Future Updates
 Stay tuned for upcoming features, including:
 - **MySQL Database**: Allow servers to use a MySQL database to store userdata
-- **Nickname Search**: Allow users to search by nickname or username
-- **Reward list**: Allow users to see their current rewards and how long until the next reward
 - **GUI Menu**: Add a GUI menu for players

 ## Donations